The EU’s alternative protein opportunity

 To achieve this, they should:

-• Urgently commission the development of a European Alternative Protein Strategy, with the primary goal of establishing the EU as a global leader in this space by 2030.
+• Develop a European Alternative Protein Strategy, with the primary goal of establishing the EU as a global leader in this space by 2030.
 This strategy should identify and prioritise the multiple policy levers at the EU’s disposal to build a favourable and dynamic research, regulatory and industry ecosystem.
 It is important within this to ensure coherent and aligned policies that build towards a broad vision.
 In support of this, anchoring alternative proteins within the remit of an individual or department’s portfolio could be beneficial.

 • Ensure the regulatory path to market for alternative protein products remains transparent and clear, while maintaining the EU’s world-leading food safety standards